-The bill modifies the organization and operational structure of the Statewide Office of Appellate Counsel and Training and the State Board of Appellate Counsel and Training in Minnesota.
+This bill modifies the organization and operational structure of the Statewide Office of Appellate Counsel and Training and the State Board of Appellate Counsel and Training in Minnesota.
 It establishes the Statewide Office as an agency within the executive branch, replacing its previous designation as an independent state office.
-The office is tasked with providing appellate representation to parents in juvenile protection matters, offering training to parent attorneys, and collaborating with the Minnesota Department of Children, Youth, and Families to secure federal funding.
-The governance of the office will be overseen by a board consisting of seven members, with specific qualifications and restrictions on who can serve, ensuring a diverse and qualified membership.
+The bill outlines the office's responsibilities, including providing appellate representation to parents in juvenile protection matters, training for parent attorneys, and collaboration with the Minnesota Department of Children, Youth, and Families to secure federal funding.
+Additionally, it details the composition and appointment process for the State Board of Appellate Counsel and Training, ensuring a diverse and qualified membership.

 Statutes affected: